AFLplusplus/AFLplusplus/docs/FAQ.md

 Using a network channel is inadequate for several reasons:
 - it has a slow-down of x10-20 on the fuzzing speed
-- it does not scale to multiple connections,
+- it does not scale to fuzzing multiple instances easily,
 - instead of one initial data packet often a back-and-forth interplay of packets is needed for stateful protocols (which is totally unsupported by most coverage aware fuzzers).

 The established method to fuzz network services is to modify the source code to read from a file or stdin (fd 0) (or even faster via shared memory, combine